yugabyte/yugabyte-db/docs/content/preview/explore/ycql-language/_index.md

 ## Cassandra features in YCQL

-The following table lists the most important YCQL features which you would find familiar if you have worked with PostgreYCQL.
+The following table lists the most important YCQL features which you would find familiar if you have worked with Cassandra.

 | YCQL Feature | Description |
 | :----------- | :---------- |